Yemen's Saleh vows to leave, troops kill 9 protesters

 "I'll be there for several days, but I'll return because I won't leave my people and comrades who have been steadfast for 11 months," he said.
 "I'll withdraw from political work and go into the street as part of the opposition."

-Alluding to the relationship of his poor, populous country to its resource-blessed neighbours, he said: "An unstable Yemen means an unstable region.
-So, protect the security, unity and stability of Yemen, neighbour states; its security is yours."
+Alluding to the relationship of his poor, populous country to its resource-blessed neighbors, he said: "An unstable Yemen means an unstable region.
+So, protect the security, unity and stability of Yemen, neighbor states; its security is yours."

 A Yemeni online publication quoted the U.S. ambassador in Sanaa, Gerald Feierstein, describing the march as a provocative act, during a meeting with Yemeni journalists.
 The ambassador could not immediately be released for comment.